amhamid/sigmm/README.md

   * Duplication
   * Unit size
   * Unit testing
-3. See image below to see the relation between ISO 9126 model with SIG maintainability model, taken from the papermentioned above.
+3. See image below to see the relation between ISO 9126 model with SIG maintainability model, taken from the paper mentioned above.

 ![SIG Maintainability Model](misc/img/sigmm.png)